A Step-by-Step Guide to Renew Your Code Signing Certificate

 Okay, but what if life got busy, and you missed the renewal window, and now your cert is expired?
 First, don’t panic!
 It’s not ideal, but you have some options:

-• Purchase a new cert from your CA. Most treat this the same as a renewal; you’ll have a gap between the old and new certs.
+- Purchase a new cert from the best code signing certificate providers.
+Most treat this the same as a renewal; you’ll have a gap between the old and new certs.

 The main thing is you’ll need to get a new valid cert issued ASAP and re-sign anything that was signed with the expired cert to avoid scary warnings for your users.